League:

 sleeves

-From the middle of October, another Robert Maxwell business, the Sunday People newspaper became the primary shirt sponsor.
+From the middle of October, another Robert Maxwell business, the Sunday People newspaper, became the shirt sponsor.

 Sunday People